-With computing becoming increasing mobile, software companies have begun to roll out all kinds of file sharing options.
-There have been many of these file sharing options made available to consumers and companies alike, with most adhering to the freemium business model.
-Google (Drive), Apple (iCloud), and Microsoft (SkyDrive), and countless others have released file sharing and collaboration software via the cloud and while these services are great if you want to share small files like documents or playlists, when you need to share large files or a large quantity of files, these solutions quickly become expensive.
+With computing becoming increasingly mobile, software companies have begun to roll out all kinds of file sharing options.
+Most of these adhere to the freemium business model; Google’s Drive, Apple’s iCloud, and Microsoft’s SkyDrive, and countless others have released file sharing and collaboration software via the cloud.
+These services are great if you want to share small files like documents or playlists, but when you need to share larger files, these solutions quickly become expensive.

-Enter iTwin and its eponymous hardware solution to file sharing.
-The iTwin is a state-of-the-art plug-and-play USB device that allows users to share an unlimited amount of data with any other internet-connected PC or MAC that has a USB port.
+It’s a state-of-the-art plug-and-play USB device that allows users to share an unlimited amount of data with any other internet-connected PC or MAC that has a USB port.
 At first glance, it appears to be a dual-sided USB device.
-When you connect it to your desktop or notebook, however, you will notice that it’s more than just your ordinary piece of portable hardware.
+When you connect it to your desktop or notebook, however, you will notice that it’s actually a dongle.